 A potential resource for improving pain assessment is the Patient-Reported Outcomes Measurement Information System (PROMIS), which was developed by the National Institutes of Health.
 PROMIS developed measures of multiple domains and advocates that the domain of pain should be measured through the subdomains of pain intensity, pain interference, pain quality, and pain behavior.
 PROMIS has not tested items measuring the pain intensity of physical activities, which is surprising considering that legacy measures assess it and it is widely relevant and important for diagnosis, prognosis, and exercise adherence.

-This initial proposal will propel this line of research by engaging with patients (1) to compare variability and confidence in HCPs’ interpretation of scores on different pain intensity items and (2) to determine the psychometric properties of general and physical activity-related pain intensity items, the latter of which we will develop.
-This research is needed to better understand the pain intensity subdomain and to develop improved measures of it in order for PROMIS to advance pain management.
-Our long-term objective is to improve computerized pain assessment applications so they are clinically useful for shared decision-making by patients, caregivers, and HCPs for self- and medical management of pain.
+This research engaged patients (1) to compare variability and confidence in HCPs’ interpretation of scores on different pain intensity items and (2) to determine the psychometric properties of general and physical activity-related pain intensity items, the latter of which we developed.

 September 2015: The Effectiveness of an Interactive Theatre Intervention on Improving Adherence to Self-Management Regimens for Breast Cancer-Related Lymphedema (BCRL)